Dimers and Beauville integrable systems: Introduction

+The reason behind rephrasing the Poisson structure in terms of the spectral sheaf is that the Kasteleyn matrix gives a resolution of the spectral sheaf by locally free sheaves.
+More precisely, after passing to a natural finite cover of $\P^2$ with covering group $G$, the Kasteleyn matrix extends to a $G$-equivariant morphism of $G$-equivariant locally free sheaves whose cokernel is the spectral sheaf.
+This leads to simple and explicit computations of the relevant $\Ext$-groups via \v{C}ech-$\mathcal Hom$ complexes.

+On the graph side, we reformulate the tangent and cotangent spaces of $\mathcal X$ in terms of the homology and relative cohomology of the conjugate ribbon graph.
+In these terms, the cluster Poisson structure becomes equally explicit.
+The striking point is that, after making these two descriptions concrete, the comparison maps become almost tautological.

-\cite{GK13}*{Theorem 1.4} is stated more generally for any convex integral polygon $N$, in which case $\P^2$ must be replaced by the projective toric surface associated to $N$.
-We decided to restrict ourselves to the simplest example of the hexagonal lattice in this paper to focus on the algebro-geometric constructions without getting distracted by combinatorial complications, but our constructions work generally.
+Theorem~\ref{thm1} is conjecturally true for any $N$, not just triangles.
+We restrict in this paper to the simplest example, namely the hexagonal lattice or equivalently the case $\mathcal N=\P^2$, in order to focus on the algebro-geometric constructions without getting distracted by additional combinatorial complications.
+We expect the same strategy to extend to general $N$.
+Alternately, we also expect that the general case can be obtained from the triangular case by suitable degenerations of the weights.

-Theorem \ref{thm1} was proved for the pentagram map, which is known to be a special case of the Goncharov-Kenyon integrable system \cite{Fm16}, by Soloviev \cite{Soloviev} using analytic techniques.
-A similar result for the Hitchin integrable system was proved by Biswas, Bottacin and G\'omez in \cite{BBG} using algebraic techniques that are more similar to the ones we use in this paper.